 The impact of renewable energy on social and environmental issues varies, depending on local conditions and the design and implementation of a project.
 A specific feedstock is not necessarily always sustainable, or unsustainable.
 That is why we have to select each and every feedstock with care and only select feedstocks which result in social and environmental benefits.

-For SkyNRG, sustainability is about much more than avoiding harmful impact.
-We believe that sustainability is all about improving the status quo and realizing a positive environmental and socio-economic impact.
-Well-managed projects, where SAF is produced in adherence to rigorous sustainability standards, can have a profoundly positive effect on the region.
-For instance, on enhanced biodiversity, significant CO2 emission reductions, less dependency on fossil energy sources, stimulation of local employment, and strengthening of local, regional, and national economies.
+Therefore, for SkyNRG, sustainability is about much more than avoiding harmful impact.
+We believe that sustainability is about improving the status quo and realizing positive environmental and socio-economic impacts.
+Well-managed projects where SAF is produced in adherence to rigorous sustainability standards can have a profoundly positive effect on the region.
+For instance, this positive effect could be on enhanced biodiversity, significant CO2 emission reductions, lessening the dependency on fossil energy sources, stimulation of local employment, and strengthening of local, regional, and national economies.

 Because we want to guarantee and safeguard sustainability throughout the entire life cycle or our sustainable fuels, we have established various measures and partnerships.
-The feedstocks which have been used for our sustainable aviation fuel have been given positive advice by our independent Sustainability Board, after thorough analyses and various discussions.
-This is the procedure with every new feedstock SkyNRG wants to use for its SAF production.
-Where possible, we use RSB certified feedstocks and fuels.
+The feedstocks which have been used for our sustainable aviation fuel have been given positive advice by our Independent Sustainability Board, after thorough analyses and various discussions.
+This is standard procedure for every new feedstock SkyNRG wants to use for its SAF production.
+Where possible, we use RSB-certified feedstocks and fuels.
 By joining forces and involving all relevant stakeholders in the supply chain, SkyNRG understands and acts upon the potential environmental and socio-economic challenges and opportunities associated with the development of SAF.
 Read more about the measures we take to guarantee sustainability at Independent Sustainability Board, Roundtable on Sustainable Biomaterials, and NGO network.

 Since we operate in a highly dynamic industry, we are constantly engaging with relevant stakeholders to ensure the sustainability of our fuel.
-Despite the reports, data, case studies, and other sources that we consult, we realize that our information can never be complete.
-Therefore, we are open to all advice, experience and knowledge, that will give us a better understanding of the sustainability impacts of our fuel.
+Despite consulting reports, data, case studies, and other sources, we realize that our information can never be complete.
+Therefore, we are open to all advice, experience, and knowledge that give us a better understanding of the sustainability impacts of our fuel.

 If you have any information that you feel can strengthen our current options, help us to make better assessments in the future, or perhaps even reconsider some of the choices we’ve already made, then please contact Karlijn.